 Koraly made her theatre debut in 2016 with her one-woman poetic play Koraly : ‘I say the wrong things all the time’ to rave reviews.
 Directed by international director Olga Aristodemou and premiering at Melbourne’s La Mama Theatre, Koraly wrote, produced and acted in the play which she plans to tour.
-Koraly is also a cast member of Outer Urban Projects’ Poetic License which premiered at the Melbourne Writer’s Festival in 2014 and continues to be remounted, with a season scheduled in 2017 at 45 Downstairs.
+Koraly is also a cast member of Outer Urban Projects’ Poetic License which premiered at the Melbourne Writer’s Festival in 2014 and continues to be remounted, with an acclaimed season in 2017 at 45 Downstairs.

-“She is merciless…astounding…powerful acting…a play of pure emotion and passion.” –Stage Whispers
+“She is merciless…astounding…powerful acting…a play of pure emotion and passion.” – Stage Whispers

 “One of the brightest stars in the new poetry scene…” – Junkee.com

 “An emotional self-examination with a hand-mirror.”– AU Review